An intentional network for connection and action

 Hurricane Cleanup

-In partnership with the South Toe Stewards, Rural Reach WNC, with support from Mountain True and Earth Guardians, we hold weekly volunteer clean-up days, targeting heavily impacted locations across Yancey county and beyond.
-To date we have moved over 60,000 pounds of trash and debris from our waterways and neighbors’ lands.
+Since October 2024, in partnership with the South Toe Stewards, Rural Reach WNC, with support from Mountain True and Earth Guardians, we have co-hosted over 20 community-led river clean ups removing approximately 70,000 pounds of debris from our waterways.we hold bi-weekly volunteer clean-up days, targeting heavily impacted locations across Yancey county and beyond.
+To date we have moved over 70,000 pounds of trash and debris from our waterways and neighbors’ lands.

 Rivercane Restoration